ovh/docs/pages/web/hosting/optimise_your_website_performance/guide.en-gb.md

 What are the different categories displayed for the graphs ?
 - **HTTP requests**: Indicate the average number of website hits.
 Hits are classed by HTTP status 2xx/3xx/4xx/5xx
 - **Average response time**: Refers to the average page response time.
-Dynamic and Static pages are diffenteriated.
+Dynamic and Static pages are differentiated.
 - **Exceeding the resource threshold**: This graphic shows the PHP Workers usage, in order to steer you towards a different web hosting package if needed.
 Using PHP-FPM could help you to reduce the use of PHP workers.
 - **CPU usage**: Shows your website's CPU usage.
 This might help you to spot a possible CPU overload.
 - **Outgoing connections**: This lets you see outgoing TCP request made by the server, for example if your website is hacked, the server could be used to attack other external websites.
 You can also check external calls made by modules such as Facebook, Twitter etc. Reducing the number of outgoing TCP requests is a good way to reduce load time because if the server which you are requesting content from is taking time to answer, the delay to load your website will increase.
 - **FTP commands**: Displays the different FTP commands that have been used on the hosting.
-For example succesfull and unsuccesful login attempts, download, upload and deletion of files, ... .
+For example successful and unsuccessful login attempts, download, upload and deletion of files, ... .

 The two following categories are only displayed if you currently use a Database on your hosting offer.
 Don't forget to select the name of your Database and the desired period.